Four Ways to Boost Your LinkedIn Presence

 1. We encourage participation by our employees in discussion groups on LinkedIn.
 The open sharing of lessons learned and insights we glean through working with our clients helps everyone who follows us.
 We’re hoping to boost interest in our appointment setting capabilities, but also looking to grow our referral business as well.
 The best part is it’s cheap to do.
 We’re excited about building this online presence going forward, and we’ve set some specific goals with key players internally to “make it happen.”
 You’ll find hidden talents at your shop who can share their writing talents and have fun doing it.

 2. Make sure you “blend” your social media outlets across all the channels like Facebook, Twitter and others.
 Harmonize the content and spread it around.
 The key is to keep it original.
 That’s how you become the thought leader in your space.
-Parroting someone else’s content only boosts their hits, but it won’t do much to push you up the search engine page.
+Parroting someone else’s content only boosts their hits, but it won’t do much to push you up the search engine page; at least not as much as companies like Sirlinksalot do.
 Use key words that tie back to you.
 Have you become a Facebook friend of Launch yet?
 Are you following us on Twitter and LinkedIn?
 Did you know Brandt Page, our CEO, was selected as one of the top 50 in America to follow on Twitter for sales advice?
 We’ll keep the content coming, and we hope it’s helpful.
 Give us feedback, make comments.
 We love to hear from you.

 3. Deputize someone within your organization to monitor and manage the discussion group(s) you sponsor, and hand out assignments for content that dovetail with your value proposition.
 Don’t shy away from the possibility that others might be tempted to spam you.
 Stay open to their offerings, and learn more that might help you each day.
 The knowledge explosion is fantastic!
 Take full advantage of what others can contribute.
 Just remember, everyone sells something!
 Encouraging participation in your group will help you to become the defacto marketplace for your space.